JanHerca/urantiapedia/output/wikijs/en/article/Carolyn_Kendall/Spiritual_Revolution.md

 ## Spiritual Revolutionaries

 The fifth epochal revelation has arrived during one of the most unstable periods in human history.
 There needs to be a new force on this planet.
 The forces of evil have usually been better organized than the agencies of good.
 The organizations of disunity are more direct than the movements of amity.
 There is no reason at all why this has to be.
-We know we must not “_... make the mistake of fighting evil with its own weapons._” ([UB 140:8.7](/en/The_Urantia_Book/140#p8_7)) But spiritual power can be as invincible as the forces of corruption.
+We know we must not “_... make the mistake of fighting evil with its own weapons._” (<a id="a104_432"></a>[UB 140:8.7](/en/The_Urantia_Book/140#p8_7)) But spiritual power can be as invincible as the forces of corruption.
 Conspiracies exist to carry out assignments of anarchy.
 Why can't there be conspiracies to incite a spiritual revolution?
 Progressive spiritual reformation can be just as well planned as the designs of destruction.

 A number of _URANTIA Book_ readers are conducting programs in which the teachings of the book are presented in an intriguing format.
 The book is not mentioned as the source of inspiration.
 Quotations or paraphrasings are not used.
 Aperitifs of truth are metered out in bite-sized portions.
 These spiritual revolutionaries are, in effect, assuming a combined role: They are multiple Melchizedeks, patterned on the forerunner of Michael's bestowal; they are a battalion of John the Baptists, performing as did the herald of Jesus mission.
 On his trip to Rome, Jesus, himself, prepared the religious leaders to receive the later-appearing fuller gospel.
 We are still in our trip-to-Rome stage.
 Those just mentioned individuals and groups that are detached from the official URANTIA organizations are performing wonders that the Brotherhood and societies would not dare to attempt today.
 They are laying the groundwork for the later appearing fuller revelation.
 There is room for many more workers in this field of endeavor.
 When the world settles down and begins the search for higher values, it will surely recognize the revelation, if we all do our work today.